 Ms. Strain is a Project and Proposal Coordinator.
 She contributes to corporate activities, such as tracking commitments to clients across project teams and managing new contracts.
 She is responsible for tracking and coordinating the completion of all required elements as identified in requests for proposals (RFPs), as well as assisting other administrative functions.

-Ms. Yang is a Research Analyst.
+Ms. Yang is a Research Assistant.
 She contributes to communications, logistics, and compliance support to projects focused on developmental services, long-term care, HIV/AIDS, and at-risk youth.